-(The name “Abib” changed to “Nisan” around the time of the Babylonian exile.)
 The name Abib was related to the ripeness of the barley crop, when the crop was in ear and the new moon appeared it was said to be the season of spring.
 That was the beginning of the month of Abib.
-Abib can be spelled as Aviv too (the well known city in Israel called Tel Aviv means “hill of spring.”)
+Abib can be spelled as Aviv too - the well known city in Israel called Tel Aviv means “hill of spring.” (“Abib” changed to “Nisan” around the time of the Babylonian exile.)

-Thirdly, the stars were used in some civilizations for knowing when to plant crops; and some cultures started their new year on the first day of a particular special star, known as a sidereal year.
+Thirdly, the stars were used in some civilizations to mark years and specifically knowing when to plant crops.
+The ancient Greek writer Hesiod would point out times of the year for sowing, harvest by refering to the first visibility of certain stars.
+Some cultures started their new year on the first day of a particular special star, known as a sidereal year.